Last updated: 2026-04-04

 Azure Entra ID (Azure Active Directory)

-For Azure SQL Database and Azure SQL Managed Instance:
+For Azure SQL Database and Azure SQL Managed Instance, Jam SQL Studio offers two Entra sign-in modes:

-1. Select Azure Entra ID from the dropdown
+1. Select Microsoft Entra ID (Interactive Browser) from the Authentication dropdown

 Azure Entra ID authentication flow showing the sign-in prompt.